 If aggrieved by an appealable decision of the Comptroller, you may lodge an objection with the Comptroller using the prescribed forms.
-If you are not satisfied with the decision of the Comptroller, then you may appeal to the VAT Appeal Commission and, if still not satisfied with the decision of the VAT Appeal Commission, you may then take the matter to the Supreme Court.
+If you are not satisfied with the decision of the Comptroller, then you may appeal to the VAT Appeal Commission and, if still not satisfied with the decision of the VAT Appeal Commission, you may then on a point of law, take the matter to the Supreme Court.